tomaszprasolek/AZ204-DadJokes/README.md

 ## Technologies used

 I created the ASP.NET Core Web Application.
-The app is very simple: show random Dad Jokes and that's all :smile:
+The app is very simple: show random Dad Jokes and that's all :smile: Jokes are downloaded from the site: [https://icanhazdadjoke.com/](https://icanhazdadjoke.com/).

 ![Website screenshot](./Resources/site_screenshot.png)